josecarlosgt/Web-Design-and-Development/README.md

 Notes:
 - The image element does not require a closing tag because this element does not enclose any content.
 All the information required to display an image is specified as attributes of the image element.
 - To make the \<img\> tag work, you need to add an image file and make it accessible from the folder where your index.html is located.
 Developers usually create an image folder named "img" or "images" that contains all the images displayed on a website.
 The image URL can be a relative path, e.g., "images/myimage.jpg", which means the image is served locally or an absolute path, e.g., https://josecarlosgt.github.io/Web-Design-and-Development/img/kayak.jpg, which means the image is served externally by another web server.
 - You can also use the title attribute to provide additional information about the image.
-Most browsers will display the content of this attribute in a tootip when the user hovers over the image.
+Most browsers will display the content of this attribute in a tooltip when the user hovers over the image.

 ## Task 7: Adding a web form
 HTML borrows the concept of a form to refer to different elements that allow you to collect information from visitors to your site.
 Refer to Chapter 7: Forms (uploaded to Canvas) for a more detailed explanation of how web forms operate.